Carotid Artery Disease

 Inability to speak clearly or slurred speech

 If you or a loved one has any of these symptoms, call for medical help right away.
 A TIA may be a warning sign that a stroke is about to occur.
-But TIAs don't precede all strokes.
+But TIAs don't happen before all strokes.

 The symptoms of a TIA and stroke are the same.
 A stroke is loss of blood flow (ischemia) to the brain that lasts long enough to cause brain damage.
 Brain cells start to die after just a few minutes without oxygen.